Table of Contents

 What are the Additional Factors Except GMAT?

 While preparing for GMAT, remember that the Harvard admissions committee considers a variety of factors beyond test scores, including academic and professional achievements, leadership potential, and communication skills.
-Read below to get an idea of how you can secure admissions to the Harvard MBA program.
+Read below to get an idea of how you can secure admission to the Harvard MBA program.

 1. Undergraduate GPA

 Harvard looks for candidates who have demonstrated a strong work ethic, intellectual curiosity, and a commitment to academic excellence.
 The school is committed to building a diverse class with a wide range of experiences, backgrounds, and perspectives.
 The average undergraduate GPA irrespective of Harvard MBA GMAT is 3.73.
-If you are someone who meets this criteria, then it indicates that you are well-prepared for the rigors of an MBA program and have the potential to succeed in the business world.

 2. Work Experience